ngUpgraders/ng-forward/Walkthrough.md

 *Tip: Use strings in the `@Inject` decorator to specify legacy services, e.g. '$q'.
 Use strings in `providers` or `directives` to specify legacy modules, e.g. 'ui.router'*

-> **Behind the Scenes**: the `providers` and `directives` component properties do exactly the same thing in ng-forward.
-They just tell ng-forward what dependencies to bundle up into your module during the bootstrap (or bundle) call.
-However, we recommend using directives for directives and providers for services and ng1 modules, as it will make upgrading easier.

 ### Calling Child Components

 Once again we'll setup directives we need for our template.
 Remember this serves two purposes, it matches the Angular 2 syntax, and it tells ng-forward to bundle these items into our module.